-Even if you’re not a fan, you have probably heard songs from Shakira, Enrique Iglesias or Jennifer Lopez hundreds of times already accustoming you to the Spanish language.
-Not to mention if you’re a diehard fan of the popular Narcos TV series that is mostly in Spanish.
+Even if you’re not a fan, you have probably heard songs from Shakira, Enrique Iglesias or Jennifer Lopez hundreds of times.
+This has already accustomed you to the Spanish language.
+Not to mention if you’re a diehard fan of the popular TV series such as Narcos or La casa de papel (Money Heist), filmed entirely or partially in Spanish.

 Knowing English will help you learn Spanish, but knowing both English and Spanish will help you learn French even faster.
 The more you teach your brain about languages, the more their various structures will begin to make sense to you.